 Symptoms that could indicate the presence of a cataract include: difficulty reading in low light, blurred or double vision, a gradual dulling of colors, halos around lights, glare when driving, or simply the frequent need to change your glasses prescription.
 A cataract can progress until eventually there is a complete loss of vision in your eye.
-Surgery is the only treatment for a cataract.
-You should consider surgery when cataracts cause enough loss of vision to interfere with your daily activities.
+Surgery is the only treatment, and you should consider surgery when there is enough loss of vision to interfere with your daily activities.

 All of us notice a significant change in our vision sometime around the age of 45.
 It seems like we wake up one day and can’t focus up close, and reading glasses become a constant companion.